smkttl/deepseek-api/README.md

 ## Third-party assets

 ### streamdown
 The `DeepSeekAPI/streamdown/` folder contains code from [Streamdown](https://github.com/day50-dev/Streamdown) and some of our modifications.
-All code in that directory, whether original or modified, remains under the [original MIT license](DeepSeekAPI/streamdown/LICENSE.MIT).
+All code in that directory, whether original or modified, remains under the [MIT license](DeepSeekAPI/streamdown/LICENSE.MIT).

 **Files:**
 - `DeepSeekAPI/plugins/latex.py` - Original Streamdown helper code for latex